Mary of Hungary, Queen of Naples: Early life

-Mary's mother followed the Shamanist religion, like other Cumans.
-She was considered a Pagan by contemporary Christians of Europe and Elizabeth had to convert to Catholicism in order to marry Maria's father, Stephen.
-It's unknown at what age she converted to Christianity, but could be possible that she was already raised as an Orthodox in the Hungarian royal court since her childhood.

 Mary was the second of six children.
-Her sisters, Elizabeth and Catherine both became Queen of Serbia.
-Another sister, Anna married Andronikos II Palaiologos.
+Her sisters Elizabeth and Catherine both became Queen of Serbia.
+Another sister, Anna, married Andronikos II Palaiologos.
 Mary's only brother was Ladislaus IV of Hungary.

-Her paternal grandparents were Béla IV of Hungary and his wife Maria Laskarina.
-Her maternal grandparents could have been Köten, leader of a tribe of Cumans and an unknown mother.

 Marriage

 Mary was 12 years old when she wed Charles II of Naples in Naples on 6 August 1270.
 The marriage was intended to be a double alliance between Naples and Hungary to support the intended conquest of Byzantium by Naples, but it did not serve its purpose as her brother in 1272 made an alliance with Byzantium as well.
 Maria accompanied Charles on his trips and spent 1278-82 in Provence with her consort.
 In 1284, she made her first political act: when Charles was taken captive by Aragon, she made the decision to free the Aragonese prisoner Beatrice of Hohenstaufen.

 Queen

 In 1285, Charles became monarch but remained in an Aragonese prison.
 She did not take part in the regency for him in Naples, but remained in Provence, where she did take part in the administration from time to time, though she was not formal regent.
 In 1288, she took part in the negotiations of her consort's release, and the same year, she made a peace treaty with Aragon.
 Charles was released the same year, and they returned to Naples together.

 In 1290-94, she was regent for him in Provence.